AnnieCypcar/WikipediaWrapper/README.md

 # Wikipedia Wrapper

-The Wikipedia Wrapper offers simplified endpoints for searching the top articles for a month or a week, page views for an article for a week, month, and the day with the most views in a month.
+The Wikipedia Wrapper offers simplified endpoints for searching the top articles for a month or a week.
+Additional endpoints provide page views for an article for a week or month.
+One final endpoint provides the day with the most views of an article in a month.

 ### Local Develop
 After installing nodejs, install the dependency packages and start the server.
 The server will recompile and restart with every file change while in the development mode.